 After an economic slump in 2009, the economy quickly recovered, expanding by 1.6% in 2010, 4.9% in 2011, and 4.7% in 2012.

-Due to the acceleration on non-oil diversification, the UAE is poised to grow at around 4.5% in 2015.
-The economy´s expected slowdown is due to the recent oil price slides, with some Gulf region countries already forecasting budget deficits in 2015.
+Due to the acceleration of non-oil diversification, the UAE is expected to grow at around 4.5% in 2015.

 “With this good performance, the general budget is expected to see a surplus of 9% of GDP, double the figure of 2012.
 Inflation rates have been estimated at between 2% and 3% in 2014, thanks to the flexibility of the UAE’s economy and the measures being taken by the government to curb price hikes,” according to Finance Minister Al Mansoori.